Travel Money: How much to budget for your 2026 Indonesian adventure

 Grab TransportNyoman Guest House TibubenengI Gusti Ngurah Rai International Airport, Denpasar17km127,0007,471

 Our most expensive ride on a per kilometre basis was the 3.5km ride from our Prambanan accommodation to the Ramayana Ballet Prambanan.
-Though, that was our own fault: We hadn’t set up our credit card in the Grab app before we jumped in the car (and couldn’t add it during the ride when we realised we only had a 50,000 Rupiah note).
-Of course, the driver didn’t have change (one of the frequent scams in Indonesia and in fact, around the world).
+However, that was our fault: We hadn’t set up our credit card in the Grab app before we jumped in the car (and couldn’t add it during the ride when we realised we only had a 50,000 Rupiah note).
+Of course, the driver didn’t have change (one of the frequent scams in Indonesia and worldwide).

 Our cheapest ride (on a per kilometre basis) was sharing a car with two locals on the island of Flores (more on that below).